fmjosuel/Juntos/README.md

 ### Formatting

+Prealably, two modules has to be imported for the Program to compile:

+`import nltk`

+`import string`

 The program (the code itself) is structured into three parts:

 1. Part 1: **Getting data from the user** (From the first file)